 • Strategic Risk: Risk includes the risk of missed business opportunities, non-achievement of corporate or Company strategy and impact on competitive positioning and the value of the Company brand.
 It includes the risks of making strategic decisions that do not add value, environmental conditions preventing the strategy from being executed, strategy is not executed effectively or consistently, a diminution of the reputation of the Company, and having inadequate crisis response management.
 The Company mitigates strategic risk through the recruitment of an appropriately experienced CEO with a proven track record of delivering on initiatives of strategic importance to the Company.
-This includes supporting the CEO with an experienced and aligned executive team that collectively possess the breadth and diversity of skills needed to challenge, inform and support the successful execution of the Company's strategic priorities of the Company.
-The strategic priorities are set to be: specific and measurable; consistent with the corporate mission and values; and, realistic in the context of the Company's capabilities and operating environment.
+This includes supporting the CEO with an experienced and aligned executive team that collectively possess the breadth and diversity of skills needed to challenge, inform and support the successful execution of the Company's strategy.
+The remuneration of the executive team is set to create strong alignment with the successful execution of the strategic priorities of the Company.
+The strategic priorities are set to be specific and measurable; consistent with the corporate mission and values; and, realistic in the context of the Company's capabilities and operating environment.
 To support the Company's strategic efforts, the executive team ensures that the necessary resources are in place across the Company to implement its strategic plans.
 This includes ensuring management information is in place to measure and monitor the execution of strategic initiatives including the ability to provide timely analysis of the Company's competitive position, market dynamics, competitive threats and changes that impact markets and business environments in which the Company operates.

-- Emerging Risk: Emerging risk is defined as a newly developing or changing risk which is difficult to quantify and which may have a major impact on the organisation.
-The Company operates various emerging risk identification processes which capture and assess the potential impact and appropriate actions necessary to manage emerging risks. - Group Risk: Risks to the Company specifically from being a part of a wider corporate group.
+- Emerging Risks: Emerging risk is defined as a newly developing or changing risk which is difficult to quantify and which may have a major impact on the organisation.
+The Company operates various emerging risk identification processes which capture and assess the potential impact and appropriate actions necessary to manage emerging risks. - Group Risk: Risks to the Company arising specifically from being a part of a wider corporate group.
 This includes additional risks to which the Company is exposed which arise from the interrelationships that form due to ownership and management structure of the Company, including its relationship to its ultimate corporate parent, Sompo Holdings.
 Types of risks include material intra-group transactions and exposures and managing accumulation and contagion risks within the Group.
 Group risk is mitigated through the application of strong controls and a consistent risk management framework, including risk limits, across all entities in the Group.
 This helps mitigate any material impairment to the Group's financial position, brand and reputation. - Conduct Risk: Conduct risk is defined as the risk that the Company fails to pay appropriate regard to the interest of its customers and/or fails to treat them fairly at all times.
-Conduct risk is managed through the application of strong internal controls, compliance policies and procedures, and through the oversight of the Product Oversight Group and the monitoring of various conduct risk metrics by the Risk & Compliance Committee. - Sustainability Risk: Sustainability risk refers to the potential negative impacts on environmental, social, and governance (ESG) factors that may affect the long-term viability and resilience of the Company.
+Conduct risk is managed through the application of strong internal controls, conduct policies and procedures, and through the oversight of the Conduct Committee and Product Oversight Group and the monitoring of various conduct risk metrics by the Risk & Compliance Committee. - Sustainability Risk: Sustainability risk refers to the potential impacts that various environmental, social, and governance (ESG) factors could have on the long-term viability and resilience of the Company, as well as the potential impacts that the Company could have on the environment and society.
+As a subset of sustainability risk, the Company is exposed to ESG risk, which is the risk of material financial impact, positive or negative, caused by environmental, social or governance factors.